Find Affordable College Courses

 While working on their Bachelor's Degree, comparative literature majors at University of Arizona accumulate an average of around $22,535 in student debt.

-The University of Texas at San Antonio ranked #10 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools in the Southwest Region list.
+The University of Texas at San Antonio came in at #10 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools in the Southwest Region ranking.
 UTSA is a very large public school located in the large city of San Antonio.

 Women make up 71% of the comparative literature majors at the school.